 - Examine the underside of the roof deck from inside an attic, where possible, to look for damage or staining caused by leaks

 - Look for mold or rot on the underside of the roof deck indicating that moisture levels in the attic are high because the attic isn’t properly vented, a problem addressed later in this article

-Tearing off and replacing roof decking or roof sheathing costs $1.50-$3.25 per square foot, based on whether all or just select sheets need replacing.
+Tearing off and replacing roof decking or roof sheathing costs between $1.50 and $3.25 per square foot, based on whether all or just select sheets need replacing.

 Roof Deck Underlayment – The Last Line of Defense

 What’s fastened to the roof deck before shingles are installed will impact how well the entire roof structure can resist moisture.
 There are several components that get installed underneath the shingles for underlying roof protection: underlayments, moisture-and-ice barrier (adhered to the deck via peel-and-stck method) for valleys and eaves and starter shingles along eaves.

 Here’s a look at each:

 Basic underlayment: This is the rolled material that is installed horizontally starting at the eaves.
 Each successive layer should overlap the last one by at least two inches on roofs with a 4:12 pitch and steeper.
 There are several types and grades of underlayment.